rmsk2/pwman/README.md

 in `pwman.go` accordingly.

 Interestingly enough Windows implements UNIX domain sockets since around 2017/2018.
 The corresponding routines can be found in
 `windomainsock.go`.
-UNIX domain sockets not only allow additional access control but on Windows they are also noticebly faster than
+UNIX domain sockets not only allow additional access control but on Windows they are also noticeably faster than
 TCP over the loopback device.

 I have added `pwserv` to my startup programs in Ubuntu to eliminate the hassle to remember to start it before using `clitool`.
 Another way